cri-o/cri-o/install.md

 #### RHEL 8

-RHEL 8 distributions:\
+For RHEL 8 distributions (tested on RHEL 8.5).

-Make sure you are subscribed to the following repositories: \
+Make sure you are subscribed to the following repositories:
-BaseOS/x86_64 \
+- BaseOS/x86_64
-Appstream/x86_64
+- Appstream/x86_64
-CodeReady Linux Builder for x86_64
+- CodeReady Linux Builder for x86_64

 ```
 subscription-manager repos --enable=rhel-8-for-x86_64-baseos-rpms